The underlying causes of period problems

 The female hormonal system is intelligent and sensitive.

-Period health is affected by emotional stress and anything you eat or put inside your body, including over-the-counter medication such as painkillers and antihistamines.
+This is why the underlying causes of period problems are emotional stress and anything you eat or put inside your body, including medication.

 The real reason why periods aren’t easy is because they’re an accurate reflection of overall health.

 - Heavy bleeding

 It’s hard to get on with life when you’re dreading your periods because of the pain, or your skin is making you feel rubbish.

 I see many women who feel awful for two weeks every month.
 That’s the equivalent of three months out of every year.